 World Premiere Food Court

-Open for breakfast, lunch, and dinner, the World Premiere Food Court dishes up fast, affordable, all-American favorites from morning to night.
+Open for breakfast, lunch, and dinner, World Premiere Food Court dishes up fast, affordable, all-American favorites from morning to night.
 In the AM, stop by this quick-service restaurant for hearty breakfast classics like Mickey Waffles and breakfast sandwiches to fuel your day in the park.
 Lunch and dinner feature more family-friendly eats like burgers, pizza, and daily roasted specials in the evenings.

 Silver Screen Spirits Pool Bar